eaprelsky/infodynamics/book/08_testing_the_theory.md

 *"In physics, you don't have to go around making trouble for yourself.
 Nature does it for you."* - Frank Wilczek

-*"In information physics, nature gave us 1,247 minds to test our theory.
-The results exceeded our expectations."* - Information Physics
+*"In information dynamics, nature gave us 1,247 minds to test our theory.
+The results exceeded our expectations."* - Information Dynamics

 ---

 ## From Theory to Data

-Over the past eighteen months, we've conducted comprehensive empirical validation of information physics across multiple datasets, laboratories, and populations.
+Over the past eighteen months, we've conducted comprehensive empirical validation of information dynamics across multiple datasets, laboratories, and populations.
 What began as an intriguing theoretical framework has become a rigorously tested model with reproducible results.

 This chapter presents our empirical findings—the real data that validates the electrical laws of consciousness.